jefftranter/3dmodels/HeathkitKnobs/README.md

 pointer: White pointer that is mounted under the large knob on some models.

+knob-medium-concentric: Medium sized knob designed to have the small knob mounted concentric to it.
+The center knob is usually coloured red.

 The .scad files are the original OpenSCAD files that were created by hand.
 The .stl files were generated from OpenSCAD and are suitable for